What can a gorilla teach law enforcement?

 Study after study proves that we notice much less of our visual world than we think we do; how does this inattentional blindness impact police officers?

 Before reading this article, watch the video below.
 Let me encourage you to not read below the video — it will test your perception skills and you don’t want to discover the answer prior to watching the video.
 Trust me.
 Watch first, read after.

 So, what did you think?

-The video you watched is an updated video to the original experiment conducted in 1999 by Harvard Professor Daniel Simmons and then Graduate Student Christopher Chabris.
+The video you watched is an updated video to the original experiment conducted in 1999 by then Harvard professor Daniel Simmons and then graduate student Christopher Chabris.
 From a moon-walking bear commercial to highlight bicyclist safety to television shows such as “The Mentalist” using a similar video in a show promotion, the results are always the same.
 A significant number of people who watch the video look right at something and never see it.

 You may have wondered how your favorite quarterback threw a ball right into the waiting hands of a defender or how do doctors miss obvious evidence on an x-ray.

-We can get more job-specific: how does an officer drive into another officer while in foot pursuit or hit another police car in an intersection?
+We can get more job-specific: How does a police officer drive into another officer while in foot pursuit or hit another police car in an intersection?
 Why didn’t the citizen get out of your way when you are driving with lights flashing or how come you missed the weapon in plain sight when you looked in a suspect’s car and seemingly looked right at it?

 You may have wondered for years how some of these things happened and while there are no doubt a myriad of reasons, I believe that much of the cause is due to what is referred to as “inattentional blindness.”

 The phrase “inattentional blindness” was first used by Arien Mack and Irvin Rock to describe the results of their extensive studies in the visual perception of unexpected objects.

 Inattentional blindness is the failure to notice a visible, but unexpected object because one’s attention was engaged on another task, event, or object.